lancedb/lancedb/docs/src/embeddings/understanding_embeddings.md

 Let's quickly [get started](./index.md) and learn how to manage embeddings in LanceDB.

-## BONUS: As a developer, what you can create using embeddings?
+## Bonus: As a developer, what you can create using embeddings?

 As a developer, you can create a variety of innovative applications using vector embeddings.
 Check out the following -